KelvinJPS/MyWebsite/content/blog/building-something-for-someone-you-love.md

   <source src="/telegram.mp4" type="video/mp4">
 </video>

-Being able to see the impact of your code, in loved one, hits different than writing the most impressive piece of code, but with faceless users, that you will never meet.
+Being able to see the impact of your code, in a loved one, hits different than writing the most impressive piece of code, but with faceless users, that you will never meet.